NARPNet/NARPNet_NCS/README.md

 You can double click it from your file manager.
 All it does is fix the file paths in the macro files to match your macro location through simple string replacement based on the location of the setup script.
-This is necessary because FLDIGI seems to want to want full path to the file.
+This is necessary because FLDIGI seems to want to want the full path to the file.
 There does not seem to be a default dir for relative paths except for the current working directory of the running FLDIGI executable.

 The setup files are there to eliminate, as much as possible, the need to manually edit the macros.
 Hopefully this will make it easier on regular folks